misads/workflow/README.md

 2. Copy config template in 'configs' directory (e.g. configs/workflow.yml) to configs/my_workflow.yml (leave the original as a backup).

-3. Modify configs/my_trans.yml as you need.
-Be aware that 'input_root', 'compare_root', 'output_root' fields should be set to corresponding directory path.
+3. Modify configs/my_workflow.yml as you need.
+Beware that `input`, `compare`, `output` fields should be set to corresponding directory path.
 ```yaml
     input: 'raw'
     compare: 'compare'